serval-uni-lu/creos.simSG.benchmark/README.md

 The code executed for these experiments are in packages with a name that contains the `smartgridcomm2020` string.
 The results of those that also contains the `old` string do not appear on the submitted version of the paper.

+- **command executed**:
+    - scripts in `src/scripts/smartgridcomm2020` for the performance benchmarks or the `duc.propagation.ignoredbench.experiments.smartgridcomm2020.VarianceCableAllVsValid` class
+    - directly run the main classes in `duc.propagation.ignoredbench.experiments.smartgridcomm2020` Java package
+- **Version BencDucPropJava project**: 2020.07.01
+- **Version DucPropagation-Java**: 2020.07.01

+Results of all the becnhmarks are saved in the `results/2020-06` folder.
+For each execution, we kept the raw data (without being processed).
+They are either in a folder called `raw` or contain `raw` in their name.
+They have been processed mainly by R script but also with a Python script, saved also in the `results/2020-06` folder.

 # Change logs